GongCheng1919/HIPACK/README.md

 # Implementation Instructions

 The native support of `nx3` kernel is implemented with C++ and located in [src](./src) folder.
 The other convolution kernel sizes are implemented by tiling the convolution into multiple `nx3` convolutions through pytorch function calls in [torch_func](./torch_func/README.md) folder.
+The codes are implemented and tested on a Raspberry Pi 4B+ platform.

 ## Usage in C++ backend